libpd/pd-for-android/README.txt

    components will have a makefile in their root directory.
 (Make sure to refresh your projects in Eclipse after building native libraries.)

+   Note: The git repositories contain native binaries, and so you only need to run make if you change the native components.

  * After importing the projects of pd-for-android into Eclipse, you will probably see a number of bogus error messages.
 Here's the incantation that makes them go away on my machine (your mileage may vary):